Migration

 What it copies

-experiments/2025/) to copy just that subtree.
-Set it to a single object key (e.g.report.pdf) to copy one file. - Up to one job at a time per account.
-The tool runs your migration on a dedicated worker; queueing a second one while the first is live returns a 409.
+- Up to one job at a time per account.
+Queueing a second while the first is live returns a 409.

 What it can’t copy (yet)